-- In situations where the learning environment permits appropriate physical distancing, the use of non-medical masks is a matter of personal choice.
-It is important not to stigmatize people wearing masks. - Apply Cleaning and Sanitizing, Physical Distancing, and PPE/Non-Medical Mask protocols. - Non-medical masks may be required based on levels of transmission in the community and where physical distancing cannot be maintained. - For activities requiring the use of PPE (including medical grade surgical masks), it is the responsibility of the instructor to provide education and training pertaining to the required PPE, and to ensure that the required PPE is used appropriately. - Apply guidance provided in the Communication and Education for the Campus Community section on signage.
+- >> In situations where the learning environment permits appropriate physical distancing, and the use of non-medical masks is not required by the Provincial Health Officer, the use of non-medical masks is a matter of personal choice.
+The use of non-medical masks may not be possible for people with certain health conditions.
+It is important not to stigmatize people about mask usage. - Apply Cleaning and Sanitizing, Physical Distancing, and PPE/Non-Medical Mask protocols. - Non-medical masks may be required based on Provincial Health Officer orders and where physical distancing cannot be maintained. - For activities requiring the use of PPE (including medical grade surgical masks), it is the responsibility of the instructor to provide education and training pertaining to the required PPE, and to ensure that the required PPE is used appropriately. - Apply guidance provided in the Communication and Education for the Campus Community section on signage.